 One way to think about it is this.
 You, as an individual, have one “book” of knowledge in your head.
 (It’s a rather large one, but all of the books in this example will also be large).
 Now, let’s consider that the whole world of knowledge exists on ten continents.
 Each continent has 25 countries for a total of 250 countries.
 Each of these countries has 40 cities.
 Each of these cities has 10 libraries.
 Each of these libraries has 10 rooms and each room has 1000 books each of which is every bit as complete and weighty as your own.

 Much of your knowledge is common, but a lot of it is unique.
 No-one has lived the life you have and so your “book” will contain a lot that is just about your own experience.
 And that’s true as well for each of the other 7 billion people on earth.
 So, while the biological stuff that makes you you, is hugely outside your own skin, the knowledge that humanity has collectively has a teeny fraction inside your own skull.
-Best to share what you think best before you die at which point it will become inaccessible.
+Best to share what you know before you die at which point it will become inaccessible.
 Aside from that sage advice, you might reflect that indeed, none of us knows very much at all compared with what we know as a species.

 The other major way that we interact with each other and with every living thing on the planet is through our chemical exchanges.
-People, such as you and me, for example, breath air in that contains oxygen.
+People, such as you and me, for example, inhale air that contains oxygen.
 We cannot live without it.
 Where does the oxygen come from?
 Green plants.
 To many people, “tree hugger” is a slam, an insult, a term that is meant to be demeaning.
 Okay, I grant you, actually hugging a tree is probably something that doesn’t mean much to the tree.
 However, without green plants and the oxygen they produce, people (and other animals) would die off.
 Not only do plants produce oxygen but they also get rid of carbon dioxide.
 Of course, without green plants, there would be few foods from plants and we would have to “eat” mostly animals for the short time the supply lasted.
-A lack of green plants would really have four ways to end humanity: greatly increased carbon dioxide caused global warming, lack of sufficient food, lack of sufficient oxygen, too much carbon dioxide to survive.
+A lack of green plants would really have four ways to end humanity: greatly increased carbon dioxide causing global warming, lack of sufficient food, lack of sufficient oxygen, too much carbon dioxide to survive.
 Probably, the lack of food would do us in first.
 You could actually hug much worse things than trees.

 In any case, the oxygen – carbon dioxide and food cycles are two of the important ways that we are chemically interconnected with the entire web of life on the planet.
 Another important cycle is the nitrogen cycle.
 While plants are ultimately at the root of what we eat, the bodies of humans and other animals eventually provide important nitrogen for plants.
 Most plants are quite patient about waiting passively for us to die before partaking of our bodies.
 But there are some much pluckier plants such as the pitcher plant, sundew, and Venus flytrap which actually trap animals such as insects and small frogs in order to “feed” their nitrogen needs.

 These cycles have been going on for a very long time.
-What’s new that humans bring to the party is not a nice cabernet, but rather a toxic cocktail of chemicals that never existed before.
+What’s new that humans bring to the party is not a nice cabernet or chardonnay, but rather a toxic cocktail of chemicals that never existed before.
 Some of these are intentionally produced and others are side-effects of other things.
 But rest assured, these “new” chemicals are overwhelmingly bad for everything in the biosphere.
 They are bad for you, for your kids, for your grandchildren, for frogs, redwoods, and honeybees.
 They are bad for almost everybody.
 For instance, you may find it convenient to buy “air fresheners.”
 These do not actually “freshen” the air.
 They have three important classes of chemicals: something that screws up your hormones; something that is a known carcinogen; something that destroys your sense of smell.
 “Air freshener” indeed.

 It strikes me as odd that adults in many parts of the world are “not allowed” to buy “street drugs” while any seven year old can walk in and buy “air freshener” which could cause numerous problems.
 Of course, the other problem is that even though you exercise your freedom to buy air freshener, eventually those chemicals end up in my lungs and the lungs of my descendants as well as monkeys, parrots and rabbits.
 The polluting chemicals eventually end up pretty well scattered throughout the world.
 China’s air pollution eventually gets to Americans and American air pollution gets to China.
 Speaking of math, here’s an interesting calculation to show how much we exchange air molecules with others.